WHO WE ARE

 Literacy Connexus advises and assists in literacy projects throughout the state.
 We are a growing network of leaders, volunteers, and partners working together to provide support and direction to literacy projects, using resources from—as much as is possible–the local community.

 Lester Meriwether has been the Executive Director of Literacy Connexus since May 2004.
 Literacy Connexus is a not for profit organization that helps churches help persons with literacy needs in Texas and beyond.
 In this capacity, Meriwether represents and advocates for hundreds of volunteers who each week teach English, basic literacy or conspire to provide beginning home libraries for families with no books.
 He works with talented volunteers across Texas who serve in a variety of ways to help churches help people with literacy needs.
+Lester and his wife Donna have three children and four grandchildren and live in Fort Worth.

 Karen is the volunteer ESL Coordinator at Literacy Connexus and the Director of ESL Ministry at Southland Baptist Church in San Angelo.
 There she teaches ESL classes and tutors students to get their Citizenship.
 Karen has 25 years of ESL teaching under her belt and has 3 of her own workshops.
 Before she taught ESL she was a Missionary in New York City and studied French in Paris, France in 1961.
 In 2010 Karen was awarded volunteer of the year by Literacy Texas.